WebAssembly/spec/spectec/test-prose/TEST.md

     - the value type t_1 matches the value type t_2.

 Storagetype_sub
-- the storage type storagetype matches the storage type storagetype' if:
+- the storage type storagetype_1 matches the storage type storagetype_2 if:
   - Either:
-    - storagetype is valtype_1.
+    - storagetype_1 is valtype_1.
-    - storagetype' is valtype_2.
+    - storagetype_2 is valtype_2.
     - the value type valtype_1 matches the value type valtype_2.
   - Or:
-    - storagetype is packtype_1.
+    - storagetype_1 is packtype_1.
-    - storagetype' is packtype_2.
+    - storagetype_2 is packtype_2.
     - the packed type packtype_1 matches the packed type packtype_2.

 Storagetype_sub/val